lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 and more.
 Some of these variations now appear outside HTML in media types like PDF or Microsoft PowerPoint files.

-To canonicalize content before comparison between nodes in the LOCKSS audit and repair protocol, a plugin can define pieces of code called **content filters** for each affected media type.
+To canonicalize content before comparison between nodes in the LOCKSS audit and repair protocol, a plugin can define a **hash filter** for each affected media type.
 The LOCKSS plugin framework offers a variety of utility classes specifically for **HTML** and **PDF** filtering, as part of its general content filtering framework.

 ## Metadata Extraction

 The LOCKSS plugin framework enables the extraction of metadata from ingested content, through an extensible metadata extraction framework; a plugin can optionally define:

-*   **Article iterator**: a piece of code that traverses the AU and enumerates all the logical items (journal articles, electronic books, electronic theses and dissertations, repository objects...) found in it, as bundles of related URLs.
+*   **Article iterator**: code that traverses the AU and enumerates all the logical items (journal articles, electronic books, electronic theses and dissertations, repository objects...) found in it, as bundles of related URLs.
-*   **Article metadata extractor**: a piece of code that extracts metadata from the logical items enumerated by the article iterator using file metadata extractors, and that post-processes and stores the extracted metadata in the LOCKSS metadata database.
+*   **Article metadata extractor**: code that extracts metadata from the logical items enumerated by the article iterator using file metadata extractors, and that post-processes and stores the extracted metadata in the LOCKSS metadata database.
-*   **File metadata extractors**: pieces of code that extract metadata from a given file type.
+*   **File metadata extractors**: code that extracts metadata from files with a given media type.

 ## Web Replay

 A plugin can define optional elements that are applied by the embedded ServeContent Web replay engine:

-*   **Link rewriter**: a piece of code that intercepts certain links at ServeContent replay time and applies transformations to them, to improve the usability of some replayed Web-native content.  <!-- This is wrong. -->
+*   **Link rewriter**: code used by the built-in ServeContent replay engine that changes intra-site links or other URLs to point back to the ServeContent host.
+Link rewriters are built in for most standard media types that contain links (html, css, javascript, etc.); plugins may supply link rewriters for additional media types or extend the built in rewriters to handle additional constructs.

 ## Plugin Inheritence

 Commonalities among a set of similar plugins may be abstracted out in to a parent plugin, to reduce duplication.
 Each child plugin inherits all the elements of the parent plugin.

 *   **Parent Plugin**: names the parent plugin from which this plugin should inherit elements.
 *   **Parent Plugin Version**: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.

 ## Misc

 * **Feature Version Map**: associates version strings with several of the plugin elements.
 For polling-related elements such as hash filters, the version is used to determine which other peers a peer may invite into polls - the plugin's polling version must be the same acorss all peers participating in a poll.
 For metadata extractors and substance checker patterns, the version is used to detect when a change in the plugin may require content to be reprocessed.

 ## References